 The camp itself seems allegorical of the fact that these characters are nazis.
 A great gray cloud hanging over all their heads.
 We see it, but they don’t seem to.
 Obviously, they know that they are nazis, but they don’t understand what we do about nazism.
 We know that these people are nazis.
 Bad guys.

 This spawns several questions.
 How are they not aware of the darkness around them?
 How much cognitive dissonance are they capable of?
 How cushy would my life have to be to ignore the annihilation of a million people next door?
-How long would I need to be brainwashed to believe that they weren’t really “people dying over there?
+How long would I need to be brainwashed to believe that they weren’t really “people“ dying over there?

 Strange things with vile implications happen throughout the movie, and the characters take them in stride.
 Daily occurrences, they must be.
 A man delivers sacks of clothes to the house, Hedwig spreads them out and lets the girls pick out things they want to keep.
 A boy is examining gold teeth in his bed.
 Rudolf is fishing when a skull fragment brushes past his leg.
-He rushes to remove his children upstream from the river before they get covered in the acidic ash flowing towards them.
+He rushes to remove his children upstream from the river before they get covered in the strongly basic ash flowing towards them.
 The movie doesn’t explain these things, so neither will I. But it isn’t hard to figure out what they mean.

 This is a central pillar of the movie.
 Showing, not telling.
 It doesn’t tell you how to feel when you realize what the clothes, teeth, and ashes are from, it just lets you feel.
 And feel you will.
 It also doesn’t tell you what to think about the nazis.
 If you didn’t know what Rudolf had done, you might feel bad for him when his wife tells him that only he needs to be relocated.
 He says he never considered her not being with him.
 It is a somber scene.
 Should we feel bad for him?